MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-subsequent.md

 #### Full

-When you perform a full refresh, you’re replacing all your organization’s data in Viva Insights.
-During a full refresh, you send every value for every field to Viva Insights, including all previous values—that is, you’re replacing all the data you’ve already imported to Viva Insights, except any fields you want to delete.
+When you perform a full refresh, you’re replacing all your organization’s data in Viva Insights—that is, you overwrite what you’ve already imported.
+When you perform a full refresh, make sure to provide data for all licensed and unlicensed employees (meaning those who have a Viva Insights subscription and those who don’t).
+We describe what fields to provide [later](#fields-to-include-in-datacsv-for-full-and-incremental-refreshes) in this article.

+You can use a full refresh to delete fields, because fields you leave out won’t show up in your data.
 We talk about deleting data in the next section.

-When you perform a full refresh, make sure to provide data for all licensed and unlicensed employees (meaning those who have a Viva Insights subscription and those who don’t).

 ##### Deleting fields with full refreshes